With a background in mechanical engineering, I admire excellence in design. Robust products get my attention and inspire me to write!

 These preset features allow you to set them and walk away to get other, more important things done.

-So without a doubt, this is a big time saver for people who have a lot of things going on in the kitchen at one time.
+Time-Saving: So without a doubt, this is a big time-saver for people who have a lot of things going on in the kitchen at one time.
 Can anyone else relate to this?
 I certainly can.

 Also the recipe book and tutorial DVD that come with your purchase are different for each model.
 I am interested to see what info is actually provided on the DVD.
 If you have an idea, feel free to add that detail to the Comments below.

-Photo used under Creative Commons from Pamela Bates
+(Photo above used under Creative Commons from Pamela Bates)

-A good way to get new or used Vitamix blenders at a reduced price is to watch for listings on ebay.com.
-I will post any active listings of the 7500 here for anyone that is interested.
-If you don't see any here right now, check back again later as I update this area frequently.
+A good way to get new or used Vitamix blenders at a reduced price is to watch for listings on eBay.com.

 I have not seen very many discounts or coupons for these blenders, probably because they are a valued and prized purchase and also in high demand.